-The evaluator notes that IPsec is the only protocol selected in [ST] for the SFR FTP\TRP.1(a).
+The evaluator notes that IPsec is the only protocol selected in [ST]₫ for the SFR FTP TRP.1(a).

-The evaluator set up Wireshark on Administrative Computer and recorded all network traffic.
-He connected to TOE using all administrative interfaces.
+The evaluator set up Wireshark on the Administrative Computer and recorded all network traffic.
+The evaluator then connected to the TOE using all administrative interfaces.
 Afterwards the evaluator analyzed the traffic log and verified that all relevant traffic was sent encrypted using IPsec.